TomRadford/destract/README.md

 Stop yourself from going down wormholes...

 Small SvelteKit application built to see how well I could implement smooth page transitions for a minimalistic application that leverages simple LLM prompts.

+The goal is to store your distractions to use them as a reward later!

 </div>

 ## Tech: